What do gravitational-wave observations tell us about Luminous Red Novae?: Results and Discussion

 The small value of this fraction has profound implications.
 It suggests that the vast majority of LRNe do not result in CBCs that merge in Hubble time.
 Considering stellar mergers and compact binary formation as two leading candidates for the end products of LRNe, this could imply that stellar mergers dominate significantly over the CB formation, although CBs that fail to merge in Hubble time cannot be ruled out as the dominant end product of LRNe, exclusively from the value of this fraction.

 Another intriguing possibility is that the less luminous LRNe correspond to stellar mergers, whereas the most luminous ones correspond to CBCs that merge in Hubble time.
-Figure~12 of \cite{karambelkar2023volumetric} presents the volumetric rate of LRNe brighter than a given peak absolute magnitude: $\rho_0^{\rm LRNe}\geq M_{\rm peak}$ versus $M_{\rm peak}$ in our notation.
-Based on the prescription outlined in Section~\ref{method}, we can convert this into a CBC merger rate predicted from LRNe, $R_{\rm CBC}^{\rm LRNe} \geq M_{\rm peak}$, accounting for the error bars quoted in \cite{karambelkar2023volumetric}.
+Figure~12 of \cite{karambelkar2023} presents the volumetric rate of LRNe brighter than a given peak absolute magnitude: $\rho_0^{\rm LRNe}\geq M_{\rm peak}$ versus $M_{\rm peak}$ in our notation.
+Based on the prescription outlined in Section~\ref{method}, we can convert this into a CBC merger rate predicted from LRNe, $R_{\rm CBC}^{\rm LRNe} \geq M_{\rm peak}$, accounting for the error bars quoted in \cite{karambelkar2023}.
 Dividing this by the LVK rates for CBCs, we obtain $f^{\rm LRNe}_{\rm LVK}$, defined in Eq.~(\ref{eq:frac}), as a function of $M_{\rm peak}$.

 The result is shown in the right panel of Figure~\ref{fig:pl_R_(bns+nsbh)/R_tot}.
-While this is based on the \cite{2014ARA&A..52..415M} SFR model, we find that using the \cite{wanderman2015rate} model does not change the results by more than $5\%$.
+While this is based on the \cite{MadauDickinson2014} SFR model, we find that using the \cite{Cucciati2012} model does not change the results by more than $5\%$.
 It is evident from the plot that the LVK CBC rate contributes negligibly to the rate of less luminous LRNe.
 On the other hand, the subpopulation of more luminous LRNe, say with $M_{\rm peak}\leq -14$, can constitute between $10-100\%$ of the LVK-detected CBC population.
 It is interesting to note that the rates of the brightest LRNe are consistent with the rates of CBCs, implying that, if all CBCs are indeed associated with LRNe, then they're likely associated only with the brightest of them.
 Conversely, if LRNe do produce merged CBCs as end products, then only the brightest ones do, while the majority of the rest -- the dimmer LRNe -- are unrelated to merged CBCs, possibly because they pertain to stellar mergers.

-Finally, we wish to point out that even if a considerable fraction of LRNe produce tight stellar binaries, the natal kicks arising from asymmetric neutrino emission during the supernova explosion can still prevent the formation of compact binaries\citep{10.1093/mnras/274.2.461, Kalogera_1998} (see \cite{MandelBroekgaarden2021} for a review).
+Finally, we wish to point out that even if a considerable fraction of LRNe produce tight stellar binaries, the natal kicks arising from mass ejection from asymmetric explosions driven by neutrino emission during the supernova explosion can still prevent the formation of compact binaries\citep{Brandt1995, Kalogera1998, Renzo2019}.
 Owing to the complexities associated with supernova kicks, it is not straightforward to estimate this fraction.
 A better understanding of the kick-velocity distribution in compact binaries in the future will help clarify the role of this effect.